aardito2/realm/README.md

 Your Elm file should be a Platform.programWithFlags.
 In main, your update should use Realm.updateState, which takes an outgoing port and an update function and returns a new update function which will automatically send your updated state back to JavaScript.

+Your outgoing port will have the signature `model -> Cmd msg`. *This port must be named nextState!*

 For each action used in JavaScript, two things are required:

 1) An incoming port with the same name as the action type.